corticph/dictation-web-sdk/README.md

 ## License

-This SDK is licensed under MIT.
+This Web Component library is licensed under MIT.

 ## Support